Having a pacemaker fitted

 What happens before my pacemaker is fitted?

-If you take an anticoagulant (blood thinner) you may be asked to stop taking these before the procedure; this will be discussed at pre-assessment.
+You may be asked to stop taking anticoagulants (blood thinners), if you are on them, before the procedure.
+This will be discussed at pre-assessment.
 You should continue with all other tablets.
 If there is any possibility that you are pregnant, please inform the medical staff before your procedure.

-Your pacemaker will be implanted here at Rotherham Hospital in the Cardiac Catheter Suite, Level A. On the day of your device implant, you may have a light meal (e.g. tea and toast) then nothing more to eat or drink until after your procedure.
+Your pacemaker will be fitted in the Cardiac Catheter Suite in Rotherham Hospital.
+On the day of your device implant, you may have a light meal (such as tea and toast) then nothing more to eat or drink until after your procedure.

 Please do not bring large sums of money or other valuables into the hospital.

-On attending the hospital, the nurse will insert a small needle (cannula) into the back of your hand or arm.
-This is to administer any necessary medications during the procedure.
-You will be given antibiotics via your cannula before the procedure to minimise any chance of infection.
+The nurse will insert a cannula (thin tube) into the back of your hand or arm.
+This is to give you any medications you need during the procedure.
+You will be given antibiotics via your cannula before the procedure to minimise the chance of infection.

 How will my pacemaker be fitted?

-On average the procedure takes around 30 - 60 minutes.
-You will be required to lie flat on an x-ray table.
-The device will be implanted under local anaesthetic using an x-ray machine.
+On average the procedure takes around 30 to 60 minutes.
+You will need to lie flat on an X-ray table.
+The device will be fitted under local anaesthetic using an X-ray machine.
 You may also be given a mild sedative to make you feel sleepy and relaxed.

 During the procedure you may feel slight pressure and some pushing and pulling below your collarbone.
-You may also experience some brief palpitations.
+You may also experience some palpitations (feelings of having a fast-beating, fluttering or pounding heart) for a short time.

-The doctor guides the lead(s) through a vein below the collarbone and positions them in your heart.
+The doctor guides the lead(s) through a vein below your collarbone and positions them in your heart.

 The lead(s) will then be attached to the device.
-The device is implanted just below the collarbone.
+The device is implanted just below your collarbone.
 The device will be tested during the procedure to ensure it is working well.

-Finally dissolvable stitches are used to seal the wound.
-You will have a small scar approximately 1-2 inch long.
+Finally, dissolvable stitches are used to seal the wound.
+These do not need to be removed.
+You will have a small scar around 3 to 5 centimetres long.

 Are there any complications?